 RAKO-Group’s head office in Witzhave near Hamburg, Germany, is also the production site of RAKO ETIKETTEN GmbH & Co.
 KG, founded in 1989.
 Here RAKO prints self-adhesive labels of all kinds in several different printing technologies: flexo print, screenprint and gravure print as well as combination printing processes.

-Early in 2015 RAKO invested in two new Gallus ECS 340 flexo printing presses.
+Early in 2015 RAKO ETIKETTEN invested in two new Gallus ECS 340 flexo printing presses.
 The two machines are configured identically and are fitted with twelve flexoprint stations with GEW UV curing.
 Each UV station comprises a GD3 UV lamphead and the associated GEW RHINO electronic power supply.

 To justify the investment, during the planning process efficiency and production capacity were the key considerations for RAKO.
 Arne Bir, production manager at RAKO ETIKETTEN explains: “For us GEW UV systems have been the industry standard for many years.
 By installing the GEW UV systems and the RHINO power supply RAKO is in a position to increase production capacity and at the same time reduce production costs.“